 - Large scale algae cell harvesting.

-Needless to say these types of centrifuges are applicable to many other industrial applications wherein two or three phase separation is desired with limited solids concentration.
+These types of centrifuges are applicable to a variety of industrial applications.
+Any high volume fluid separation application with two or three phase separation.
+The only limitation is fluids with limited solids concentration.

-In a manual-cleaning centrifuge the feed is introduced to the rotating centrifuge bowl from the top (1) and is accelerated in a distributor (2) before entering the disc stack (3).
+In a manual-cleaning centrifuge the feed is introduced to the rotating centrifuge bowl from the top (1).
+The distributor (2) accelerates the fluid before entering the disc stack (3).
 It is between the discs that the separation takes place.
-The water and the heavier solids are forced towards the bowl wall where the solids accumulate and the water proceeds over the top disc (4) to an open outlet (5) clarifier version.